Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 CONS:

-They are typically sold in sets of 10 units containing the balloons and LED string lights (without the batteries).
+They are typically sold in sets of 10 to 20 units containing the balloons and LED string lights (without the batteries).

 The one minute video demonstrates how to inflate the BoBo balloons and wrap the light strings around them.